Looking to crush your sales targets?

 One way to make your challenge easier is finally taking advantage of sales automation.
 Automate the repetitive and frustrating parts of sales, so that you can focus on what truly matters: having engaging conversations with your prospects and customers.
 Stop grinding away at those unnecessarily tedious tasks and let the robots take the wheel.

-5 automation efforts that make your sales life easier on a daily basis
+5 sales automation efforts that make your sales life easier on a daily basis

 1. Eliminate manual data entry in your CRM

-If someone is still manually entering data into a CRM in 2019, they're behind the curve with sales technology.
+If someone is still manually entering business data into a CRM today, they're behind the curve with sales technology.
 Use sales tools that integrate with one another, and use the integrations to avoid manual data entry altogether.

 For example, when you find a company in your sales intelligence platform that you want to target, move the prospect along with all relevant information into your CRM with just the click of a button.
 Once they're in there, use sales engagement tools to document your outreach efforts.
 When closing a sale, make sure your Proposal software logs any interaction.
 And so on.

 2. Set CRM maintenance on autopilot